ECO-Qube/capi-gce-demo/README.md

 ```

 Check if worker nodes are running on GCP through `kubectl --kubeconfig=./capi-quickstart.kubeconfig get nodes` or the console.

+### Deploy management cluster on GCP

+To deploy the management cluster on GCP as well, it is necessary to:

+1. Set the new kubeconfig as context
+2. Rerun everything from the cluster init command, this way the workload cluster will be promoted to management cluster and a
+new workload cluster will be created
+3. Now it is possible to erase the local cluster

 ## Setting up OpenFaaS